Standards & Requirements

 - Hear audible cues and warnings from patients and equipment

-- Utilize sense of touch in order to provide patient care, palpate anatomical landmarks, position patients and administer treatments
+- Use sense of touch to provide patient care, palpate anatomical landmarks, position patients and administer treatments

 - Teach patients through use of verbal, tactile and demonstrative cues

-- Utilize interpersonal skills to handle patients with physical or emotional trauma and to interact with other people in the classroom, lab or clinical setting in a professional manner
+- Use interpersonal skills to handle patients with physical or emotional trauma and to interact with other people in the classroom, lab or clinical setting in a professional manner

 All students admitted to the Physical Therapist Assistant program are expected to carry their own personal health insurance.